ShiftSoftware/Website/docs/software-development/automated-testing.md

 Manual testing is unreliable and not easily repeatable.
 This is why we adopt Automated Testing from the inception of the software we're developing.

-Of course, the Automated Tests are not only usefull for the developer's local development experience.
+Of course, the Automated Tests are not only useful for the developer's local development experience.
 But it's also a crucial component of the [Continuous Integration](/software-development/continuous-integration) Pipeline.